jeremistderechte/DHBW-ITLlama/README.md

 # DHBW-ITLlama
-An finetuned IT Chabot for the DHBW based on Metas llama2 model
+A finetuned IT Chabot for the DHBW based on Metas llama2 model